 WHITE PINE TRAIL

-The White Pine Trail is Michigan’s longest trail stretching a distance of just under 100 miles of the former Grand Rapids and Indiana rail bed.
+The White Pine Trail is Michigan’s longest trail stretching a distance of 92 miles of the former Grand Rapids and Indiana rail bed.
 The trail reaches from the north end of Grand Rapids to Cadillac.
 Future trails will intersect the White Pine establishing it as the backbone of the Michigan trail system.
+The White Pine Trail is one of the top 100 rails-to-trails in the US as determined by the National Rails-to-Trails Conservancy.

 The trail is surfaced with asphalt pavement in the following locations: